Fig77/ror-social-scaffold/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Give and ⭐️ if you like this project!

 ---

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to anyone who's code was used
-- Thanks to Microverse for it Support!
+- Thanks to Microverse for its Support!
 - Special thanks to the learnenought.com

 ---